 The first three months of your employment is an introductory period.
 This is an opportunity for the Company to evaluate your performance.
 It also is an opportunity for you to decide whether you are happy being employed by the Company.
 The Company may extend the introductory period if it desires.
 Completion of the introductory period does not alter an employee's at-will status.

-Sentry Installations LLC will conduct a formal performance review at the end of the introductory period.
+Sentry Installations, LLC will conduct a formal performance review at the end of the introductory period.
+On your 91st day you will be eligible for some of the Company’s benefits.

 2-3.
 Your Employment Records